HERECJ/recsys/alg/discrete/SRRMF/readme.md

-# algorithm for "Improving One-Class Collaborative Filtering via Ranking-based ImplicitRegularizer"
+# Algorithm for "Improving One-Class Collaborative Filtering via Ranking-based ImplicitRegularizer"
 AAAI-2019

 This work is based on the framework https://github.com/DefuLian/recsys